ImLunaUwU/LunaHR/README.md

 *The "Display" part of the prefab should be unchecked before uploading.* The default state is off, and it'll become visible when toggled through the menu.

+If your avatar has darker materials, you can use HRNumbersLight.mat instead of HRNumbers.mat.

 ### Polar H10
 The only thing you should need to change is "POLAR_H10_NAME" within the script.